Roznn/MultiView-Video-capture-with-Zoom/README.md

 A downsample example is shown below: the recording was done using 4 devices attending the same zoom meeting:
 - PC (windows 10, wired broadband, host recording the meeting)
 - 3 wireless devices (ipad + android smartphone + windows laptop).

-The multiple views appearing in the Zoom video are  well synchronised.
+The multiple views appearing in the Zoom video are  all well synchronised overall.

 <img width="200" alt="multiple video video capture" src="ZoomImageppt.png">